sidspark/Job-Description-NLP-Classification-POC/README.md

     - Trained Model: JDClassificationPOC_V01.sav
     - Saved Weights for MLB: multilable_binarizerJD_POC_V01.pickle
     - Saved Weights for TF-IDF: vectorizerJD_POC_V01.pickle
+##### Python Files Folder:
+  - Saved .py files for the .ipynb files.
+  - This can be run on cmd or terminal.
 ----

 ### Training Process